matzefriedrich/parsley/README.md

   - ✔️ Transient
 - ✔️ Bundle type registrations as modules to register them via `RegisterModule` as a unit
 - ✔️ Resolve objects on-demand
-  - ⏳ Allow consumption of `Resolver` in favor of custom factories
+  - ✔️ Allow consumption of `Resolver` in favor of custom factories
   - ⏳ Validate registered services; fail early during application startup if missing registrations are encountered
+  - ⏳ Provide parameters for non-registered types and data
 - ⏳ Support multiple service registrations for the same interface
   - ⏳ Register named services (mutiple services), resolve via `func(key string) any`
   - ⏳ Resolve list of service